mars-protocol/multichain-liquidator-bot/README.md

 3. Note: You'll need to provide the manager with a role ARN.
 You can create this manually or let AWS create it for you the first time that you create the manager definition.
 Once you created the definition for the manager you can find the role ARN under Task definition -> JSON.
 This needs to be added to the definition itself.

 If everything was configured correctly your service should start.
 You can open the Manager's logs in CloudWatch -> Log Groups to see what it's doing.
+The manager will deploy the other services as needed and they don't need to be managed manually.